d-kang/dev_notes/README.md

 Can use props, templates.
 A component’s `data` option must be a function, so that each instance can maintain an independent copy of the returned data object.
 If Vue didn’t have this rule, clicking on one button would affect the data of all other instances.

+Note: Vue has its own event system for custom components called "custom events", to use `@click`, you must use `@click.native`, otherwise the handler will not run.

 ## [Props](https://vuejs.org/v2/guide/components-props.html#ad)

+Props are a way for the child components to get data from its parent.

+From the parent template, bind the parent's data to the child components props by passing it like so:
+`<child-component :my-prop="myProp" />`

+Note the use of kebab case in v-bind. `:my-prop` is what the prop will be named inside the child component (you can name it whatever you want).
+The `"myProp"` in `:my-prop="myProp"` must match the name of the piece of state you wish to pass.

+Then in the child component, set the `props` option.
+`props: ['myProp']`

+Now `this.myProp` is attached to the component instance and can be used within the component.
+In the template, you would access it with `{{myProp}}`

 Types and Validation